TheContentGym/CreateRestAPIAddTwoNumbers/README.md

 # Add Two Numbers API

+To understand REST APIs and REST API Documentation, let's create a simple REST API, document it, and then use it using the REST API documentation we created.

-This is a simple Flask API that performs addition of two numbers.
+This is a simple REST API that performs addition of two numbers.
 It provides an endpoint `/add` to accept a POST request with JSON data containing `number1` and `number2` for addition.

 ## Requirements

 - Python 3.x
 - Flask (Install using `pip install flask`)

-## Installation

-1. Clone the repository or download the code.
-2. Install the required dependencies using the following command:

-pip install -r requirements.txt

 ## Usage

 1. Run the Flask server by executing the following command:

-python app.py
+python AddTwoNumbers.py

 This will start the server on `http://127.0.0.1:5000`.